 Our list of fabric chairs is dominated by just one company, with Serta taking all the top three spots.

 It’s no surprise that Serta dominates this category.
-After all, the company knows a lot about comfort, and while its primary area of expertise is in mattresses, its designs in this category demonstrate that it can easily apply that knowledge to the task of making great office chairs.
+After all, the company knows a lot about comfort.
+While its primary area of expertise is mattresses, its designs in this category demonstrate that it can easily apply that knowledge to making great office chairs.

-The Hannah II has just about everything you could ask for in an ergonomic chair.
-It features a waterfall seat to take pressure off of your legs, excellent lumbar support, and above-average head, neck, and shoulder support, in addition to sporting ergonomic armrests.
+The Hannah II has almost everything you can ask for in an ergonomic chair.
+It features a waterfall seat to relieve leg pressure, excellent lumbar support, above-average head, neck, and shoulder support, and ergonomic armrests.

 In addition to that, it’s well-padded and comfortable, and its microfiber upholstery only adds to that, making for a luxuriant, enjoyable seating experience.